Three Decades of Innovative DEI and Flexibility Transformation Driven by Mutual Respect

 I have attended a lot of training here focusing on bias awareness, communication, etc. The Mutual Respect process goes far beyond those with a focus on confronting and overriding bad habits.

-Rupert & Company has been co-creator and co-champion of our innovative Managing through Cancer initiative.
+Rupert has been co-creator and co-champion of our innovative Managing through Cancer initiative.
 Working with our diverse membership and user base, they consistently overcame challenges in ways that served everyone.
 We all won.

 Rupert’s web-based tools are a wonderful platform for making decisions and training users.
 Their business-based view of flexibility’s role in engaging talent and enhancing productivity enabled our senior leadership to buy in to our Flexibility Initiative.